Magnetic Fields

 4. Jupiter has a HUGE magnetic field.
 Jupiter has a large amount of hydrogen that is super-compressed to form the strange liquid called liquid metallic hydrogen.
 This material cannot be produced on the Earth because the super-high pressures needed to squeeze some of the electrons out of liquid hydrogen cannot be produced.
 Jupiter also spins very quickly---one rotation in under 10 hours!

-5. Mercury is a bit surprising because it has a weak magnetic field.
+5. Mercury is a bit surprising because it has a global magnetic field.
 Mercury is the smallest of the terrestrial planets, so its interior should have cooled off long ago.
 Also, Mercury spins slowly---once every 58.8 days.
 Mercury's high density tells us that it has a proportionally large iron-nickel core.
 Its magnetic field implies that Mercury's interior is probably partially molten.
 In mid-2007 astronomers announced independent evidence in favor of a molten core for Mercury.
 Using very careful observations of Mercury's rotation, they found that Mercury's core could not be solid (see the next section for more on this technique).

 Mercury's situation was a major challenge to the magnetic dynamo theory.
 In true scientific fashion, the theory made a testable prediction: Mercury should have no magnetic field or one even less than Mars' one because its core should be solid.
 Observation, the final judge of scientific truth, contradicted the prediction.
 Should we have thrown out the magnetic dynamo theory then?
 Astronomers were reluctant to totally disregard the theory because of its success in explaining the situation on the other planets and the lack of any other plausible theory.

-One example of this conservative route is the discovery of the planet Neptune.
+Another example of this conservative route is the discovery of the planet Neptune.
 When its near twin planet, Uranus, was discovered, astronomers were very confident in Newton's gravity theory because of its over a hundred-year success rate in explaining the motions of many different types of objects.
 So they applied Newton's gravity theory to Uranus' orbit.
 However, after several decades of further observation of Uranus, the predicted orbit was significantly different from the observed orbit.
 Rather than throwing out Newton's gravity theory, astronomers used the contradiction to predict the presence of another planet beyond Uranus.
 Within a couple of years, Neptune was discovered at the position predicted!
 Might the same sort of thing be happening with the magnetic dynamo theory and Mercury's magnetic field?
 Perhaps.
 One thing is for sure, scientists love a good puzzle and will work hard at trying to solve it.

 Vocabulary